 Only the following syllable types were permitted in Proto-Maritime:

-Stress fell on the penultimate syllable unless the final syllable was heavy (CV:, CVV or CVC).
-Heavy final syllables took the stress instead.
-Secondary stress occurred two syllables before the one with primary stress.
+Stress normally fell on the penultimate syllable.
+However, if the final syllable was heavier, it took the stress instead.
+Secondary stress occurred on every alternate syllable before the one with primary stress.